Love for Lydia: Reception

 A 1952 book review by Kirkus Reviews called the book "a certain latter day-disenchantment for a return to a lost youth, and a first love for Lydia, whose capricious charms were to destroy as well as affect in a fickle, facile pursuit" and summarized: "A moment in time—and feeling, recaptured with a poignant detachment and regret, with however—none of the external drama of earlier novels."

-TV adaptation
+Adaptations

 Love for Lydia was adapted into a 13-part serial by London Weekend Television, first broadcast in 1977.
 It featured several actors in performances which were early in their television careers, including Christopher Blake, Mel Martin, Christopher Hancock, Peter Davison, Jeremy Irons, Ralph Arliss and Sherrie Hewson.
 It also featured Rachel Kempson, Beatrix Lehmann and Michael Aldridge, as Lydia's eccentric relations, plus David Ryall and Sam Kydd.

-Radio dramatisation

 A two-part dramatisation with Tim Pigott-Smith as the narrator was first broadcast by BBC Radio 4 in 2004.

-DVD release

-Love for Lydia is available on DVD in the UK (issued by Acorn Media UK) and the US.